-EIFEL Rules - The 2021 Canadian federal budget included proposals to amend the Tax Act to introduce a new limitation on the deductibility of interest and other financing-related expenses.
-Revised draft legislation to implement these proposals was released on November 3, 2022, with a proposed effective date of January 1, 2024 (the "Draft EIFEL Rules").
+EIFEL Rules - On November 28, 2023, the Department of Finance (Canada) released draft legislative proposals pertaining to deductibility of certain interest and financing expenses for Canadian tax purposes (the "Draft EIFEL Rules").
+The Draft EIFEL Rules are generally intended to apply in respect of taxation years beginning on or after October 1, 2023.
+The Draft EIFEL Rules received first reading at the House of Commons on November 30, 2023.
 In general, the Draft EIFEL Rules propose to limit the deductibility of interest and other financing-related expenses by an entity to the extent that such expenses, net of interest and other financing-related income, exceed a fixed ratio of the entity's tax EBITDA.
 The rules provide, in certain circumstances, for unused deduction capacity in a particular year to be carried back to a preceding taxation year or forward to three subsequent taxation years.
 The Draft EIFEL Rules and their application are highly complex, and there can be no assurances that the Draft EIFEL Rules, if enacted as proposed, will not have adverse consequences to the REIT or Unitholders.
 In particular, if these rules were to apply to restrict deductions otherwise available to the REIT, the taxable component of distributions paid by the REIT to Unitholders may be increased, which may reduce the after tax return associated with an investment in Units.